 For a more classical environment with historical touches and full modern comforts, you might prefer the Heritage Avenida Liberdade, a 4-star boutique hotel in an 18th century building that has an indoor pool.

 Of the 5-star hotels on Avenida Liberdade, I particularly like Valverde Hotel for its Art Deco style and beautiful architectural features and wooden floors.
 It has a patio area and outdoor pool, too, perfect for a dip after a day of sightseeing.

 Magnolia Guesthouse is a charming find just off Marques do Pombal roundabout so close to the metro and the park with antique tile panels in the entrance hall.
 Interior design lovers will appreciate the care and attention to details that Raquel has put into creating a unique, welcoming place to stay in the heart of Lisbon.

-On the other side of the park is The Sky Lofts Lisbon.
+On the other side of the park is The Sky Lofts Lisbon, a good budget guesthouse.
 If you don’t mind sharing a bathroom, this well-decorated, clean and comfortable bed and breakfast is great value, has a lift and is directly opposite Parque metro station.

 If you walk up Rua da Misericordia from Chiado or head west of Avenida da Liberdade, you will find yourself in Principe Real, one of Lisbon’s trendiest and gay-friendliest neighbourhoods.
 Not only does it boast fabulous urban designer and concept shops and small attractive parks, it is also packed with restaurants and cafés.
 I love this area, which is why it’s also part of my Lisbon walking tour.